sergio-dr/dimred_astro/README.md

 More info about this approach in the [blog page](https://expandingastro.blogspot.com/2021/12/multiband-mapping-for-astrophotography.html).

-**Please cite this repo** if you use this code or some derivative to produce images to be published: "*Color mapping based on [dimred](https://github.com/sergio-dr/dimred_astro) tool by Sergio Díaz*".
+**Please cite this repo** if you use this code or some derivative to produce images to be published, or if you integrate it in another software tool: "*Color mapping based on [dimred](https://github.com/sergio-dr/dimred_astro) tool by Sergio Díaz*".

 ## Command line help